felipear89/acme/README.md

 or using docker

-`docker build -t xerpa .`
+`docker build -t foobar .`

-`docker run -it --rm --name just-testing xerpa`
+`docker run -it --rm --name just-testing foobar`